Our Vision

 downward arrow

-• Natural disaster trends and disease burden (esp. mental health) in the Himalaya (Aaliya).
+• Glacial Lake Outburst Floods and mental health in the Himalaya (Aaliya).

 View our project photo galleries and publications page for more information about our research.